tazimhoque/IOSRND/README.md

 # RSS News Reader
 > Follow your favorite news from subscribed RSS feeds!

 Make a simple registration using the app.
 After login you can subscribe to any RSS News Feed.
-In home page you will see the list of RSS News Feed from your subscribed channel.
+In home page you will see the list of RSS News Feed from your subscribed channels.
 Click any rss feed to read details news.
 Enjoy!

 ![](header.png)